Old-Fashioned Oatmeal Molasses Brown Bread || Nova Scotia Brown Bread

 - Mix in the whole wheat flour.

-- Add in the all-purpose flour.
-Knead about five minutes, if using a stand mixer.
-If kneading by hand, knead 8-10 minutes, or until you have a smooth dough ball.
-(If the dough is still sticky add more flour, a little at a time, until you have the desired consistency.)
+- Add in the all-purpose flour and knead for 5 minutes, if using a stand mixer.
+If kneading by hand, knead 8-10 minutes, or until you have a smooth soft dough ball.

 First rise and shaping

 - Form the dough into a loaf shape.
-I do this by flattening the dough, folding it in thirds one way, and rolling it up the opposite way, pressing it together as I roll.
+I do this by flattening the dough, folding it in thirds like a letter going into an envelope.
+Then, roll it up the opposite way, pressing it together as you roll to seal the loaf.
+Pinch the dough together on each end.

 Final rise and baking